-Depreciation is charged to the profit and loss on a straight-line basis over the estimated useful lives of the individual assets.
-Depreciation commences on the month following the month of acquisition or, in respect of internally constructed assets, from the month following the month an asset is completed and ready for use.
+Depreciation is charged to the profit or loss on a straight-line basis over the estimated useful lives of the individual assets.
+Depreciation commences on the month of acquisition or, in respect of internally constructed assets, from the month when an asset is completed and ready for use.
 Land is not depreciated.